mattmaniak/fiflo/README.md

 sudo make uninstall
 ```

-## Building with AddressSanitizer for memory errors handling
+## Building with the AddressSanitizer for memory errors handling
 ```
 make sanitize
 ```